7h30th3r0n3/Evil-M5Core2/README.md

 </div></div>

+## NEW feature ! from v1.3.1 : WebUi BadUSB !!!
+### You can now plug the device and edit, add or launch badusb script from WebUi panel

+Connect the device, go to special pages and you should see Badusb menu, click on a script to start execution.
+You can also edit small txt file in Check SD file. some others add on Evil-m5core2-menu.

 ## NEW feature ! from v1.3.0 : Wardriving Master !!!
 ### You can now use any ESP32 as slave to collect SSID for wigle